actano/lake-rules/component1-build.md

 ## Manifest

-rules are added if a client section exists inside the manifest. no further entries are required.
+Rules are added if a client section exists inside the manifest.
+No further entries are required.

-the rule has a component.json prerequisite taken from the component rule getTargets() method.
+The rule has a component.json prerequisite taken from the component rule `getTargets()` method.

-component build output is generated into a "component1-build" directory at the buildPath of the feature. remote dependencies are installed into the "feature global" build/remote_components_v1
+Component build output is generated into a "component1-build" directory at the buildPath of the feature.
+Remote dependencies are installed into the "feature global" `build/remote_components_v1` directory.

+NOTE: As long as we are using component version 0.x as well as component version 1.x make targets for both will be generated.